 • See also Best laser levels

-The Mileseey S6 is a more versatile electronic measure than some on this list that cost considerably more, and at least claims a longer measuring range too making it more useful in factories and warehouses as well as large apartments and other big spaces.
-In terms of features there are area, distance, volume and Pythagorean measurements.
+The Mileseey S6 is a versatile electronic measure with a long measuring range of 100m, making it more useful in factories and warehouses as well as large apartments and other big spaces.
+It also offers area, distance, volume and Pythagorean measurements.

-As well as being reasonably robust, with IP54 ingression protection, the rubber body makes for a good grip and drops aren’t much of a concern.
-It’s great that a bubble-level is included as well as electronic inclinometer for those just wanting to quickly check a level, or passing the tool to their older workmate and wanting to side-step a “good old days” lecture!
-(Check out the Mileseey S2 if you’re not interested in the angle measurement facility).
+It's reasonably robust, with IP54 ingression protection.
+The rubber body makes for a good grip and drops aren’t much of a concern.
+A bubble-level is included. as well as electronic inclinometer for those just wanting to quickly check a level, or passing the tool to their older workmate and wanting to side-step a “good old days” lecture.

-The IP65 rating means the device isn’t just splash-proof but will withstand a jet of water.
+The IP65 rating means it isn’t just splash-proof but will withstand a jet of water.
 The system can help with all the area, volume, and Pythagorean calculations you’d hope.
-In addition, acknowledging the long range, long-distance measurements are easier to achieve thanks not only to the 4x zoom digital camera (I feel I should say “technically a Leica” and make an exaggerated wink at the photographers reading) for aiming, but a feature called Smart Horizontal for circumnavigating obstacles.
+In addition, the long range, long-distance measurements are easier to achieve thanks to the 4x zoom digital camera and a feature called Smart Horizontal for circumnavigating obstacles.

-While calculating the height of trees from distance isn’t essential for everyone, if you are doing it or anything involving similar triangle-based mathematics, the Forestry Pro makes the task a lot easier by thinking about the problem you must face, and even helping with a diagram.
-Measurements can be taken using two- or three-point measuring depending on whether parts of the tree or pole you’re measuring are obscured.
+Need to calculate the height of trees from a distance?
+The Forestry Pro makes the task a lot easier by thinking about the problem you must face, and even helping with a diagram.
+Measurements can be taken using two- or three-point measuring, depending on whether parts of the tree or pole you’re measuring are obscured.

-It works using an optical monocular finder – in that respect, the device has a lot in common with a more professional version of a golfer's laser rangefinder (for comparison, the eye relief is 18mm).
-With a magnification of 6x, professionals will find their targets reasonably easily, but there is also the Target Priority Mode to helps find objects in sequence if needed.
+It works using an optical monocular finder, and in that respect, has a lot in common with a more professional version of a golfer's laser rangefinder (for comparison, the eye relief is 18mm).
+With a magnification of 6x, professionals will find their targets reasonably easily, but there's also the Target Priority Mode to helps find objects in sequence if needed.
 The memory of 250 measurements lets you cover a lot of ground without getting the note pad out, too, and despite the distance measurements take about 0.3 seconds.

 The best laser rangefinders